Netcracker/qubership-trino/docs/public/user-guide.md

 Trino can execute SQL queries against several data storages.
 Trino connectors should be configured for each of them.
 The full list of possible connectors can be found at [https://trino.io/docs/current/connector.html](https://trino.io/docs/current/connector.html).

-Example connectors in CMBD config:
+The example connectors in CMBD config are specified in the below sub-sections.

 ### PostgresSQL